habibdevsy/unitTest_with_symfony/README.md

 #### The test function
 ```
-function testCreateWithDataProvider( $expected, $actual)    )
+function testCreateWithDataProvider( $expected, $actual)
  ```
  It receives two parameters from the data provider, and through assertEquals it performs unit tests if the inputs match the output, the result is correct
  ```
  assertEquals( $expected, $actual)
  ```
 ##### setUp()
-Function that works before the test,Therefore, I will mock the manger and inherit the automapping within it so that I do not need to repeat that.
+Function that works before the test,Therefore, I will mock the Manager and inherit the automapping within it so that I do not need to repeat that.

 #### Data Providers